ewhiley/portfolio/README.md

 Date | Project task
 ------------ | -------------
-Tuesday 19 March | Complete moodboard, wireframes, set up github repo and trello board Wednesday 20 March | Website development and complete design documentation Thursday 21 March | Website development and complete description of website Friday 22 March | Deployment, testing, completion of Readme Sat 23 & Sun 24 March | Presentation and upload
+Wednesday 20 March | Complete moodboard, wireframes, set up github repo and trello board Thursday 21 March | Website development and complete description of website Friday 22 March | Website development and complete description of website Sat 23 & Sun 24 March | Deployment, testing, completion of Readme Monday | Presentation?

 ### Screenshots of Trello board(s)
 The Trello board helped me keep track of all the tasks required for the assessment.